mshanemc/deploy-to-sfdx/README.md

 I'm using typescript...

-* `npm install` will get all your modules installed, including my plugin.
+* `npm install` will get all your modules installed, including my plugins.
 * `npm build` will get any typescript changes from /src to /built, which is where the executables go.

-... and scss, which also gets compiled via `npm build`

-finally, the front end app is mostly pug/jade, but that messages page is running vue.
+Finally, the front end app is Lightning Web Components.
+You'll figure it out...if not, start here: https://lwc.dev/

 ---

 ## Launcher URLs

 There's not anything at / on the server.
 Don't worry.
-The only page you care about is `/launch` which takes 1 parameter `template`
+The only page you probably care about is `/launch` which takes 1 parameter `template`

 So your path should be `https://whatever.herokuapp.com/launch?template=https://github.com/username/reponame`